Rank Overspecified Robust Matrix Recovery: Subgradient Method and Exact Recovery: Introduction

 \paragraph{Our approach and contributions.} To deal with these challenges, we consider the following nonconvex and nonsmooth formulation with overspecified rank $k \geq r$,

 and solve the problem using a subgradient method with \emph{adaptive} stepsize.
 We summarize our contributions as follows.

 \begin{itemize} \item \textbf{Exact recovery with rank overspecification}.
 In \Cref{thm: exact recovery under models}, we show that \nct{under Gaussian measurements and sparse corruptions,} with $m=\tilde{\mathcal{O}}(dk^3)$ samples,\footnote{Here $\tilde{\mathcal{O}}$ hides the condition number of $\truX$ and other log factors, \nct{and we require the corruption rate, the fraction of corrupted measurements, to be sufficient small.}} even with overspecified rank $k>r$, our subgradient method with spectral initialization converges to the {ground truth} $\truX$ \emph{exactly}.
-When $k>r$, the convergence rate is $\mathcal{O}(\frac{1}{t})$ in the operator norm error. $\norm{F_tF_t^\top-\truX}$.
-When $k=r$, the convergence rate boosts to a linear (geometric) rate. \item \textbf{A new regularity condition.} The key to the proof of our above result is a new regularity condition termed \emph{restricted direction preserving property} (RDPP); see Definition \ref{defn: RDPP}.
+When $k>r$, the convergence rate is $\mathcal{O}(\frac{1}{t})$ in the operator norm error $\norm{F_tF_t^\top-\truX}$.
+When $k=r$, the convergence rate boosts to a linear (geometric) rate. \item \textbf{Convergence under a regularity condition.} Our convergence result is established under a regularity condition termed \emph{restricted direction preserving property} (RDPP); see Definition \ref{defn: RDPP}.
 RDPP ensures that the \emph{direction} of the finite-sample subgradient stays close to its population version along the algorithm's iteration path.
-This property allows us to leverage a recent result on rank overspecification under \emph{smooth} formulations \cite{zhuo2021computational}.
-Moreover, we show that RDPP holds with high probability under arbitrary sparse corruptions and Gaussian measurement matrices. \item \textbf{Adaptive stepsize and implicit regularization} As shown in \cite{you2020robust,ma2021implicit}, for overparametrized robust matrix recovery problems, subgradient methods with constant stepsizes suffer from overfitting, even when initialized near the origin.
+The key to our proof is to use this property to leverage a recent result on rank overspecification under \emph{smooth} formulations \cite{zhuo2021computational}.
+Moreover, we show that RDPP holds with high probability under arbitrary sparse corruptions and Gaussian measurement matrices. \item \textbf{Adaptive stepsize and implicit regularization}.
+As shown in \cite{you2020robust,ma2021implicit}, for overparametrized robust matrix recovery problems, subgradient methods with constant stepsizes suffer from overfitting, even when initialized near the origin.
 In contrast, numerical experiments demonstrate that our theory-inspired diminishing stepsize rule has an implicit regularization effect that prevents overfitting.
 Our stepsize rule is easy to implement and almost tuning-free, and performs better than other non-adaptive stepsize rules (e.g., sublinear or geometric decaying stepsizes).
 We demonstrate similar good performance of our method (\nct{with a fixed decaying stepsize}) in image recovery with a robust deep image prior (DIP) \cite{ulyanov2018deep}. \end{itemize}